Ecwid/ecwid-api-docs/includes/_products.md

 cleanUrls | boolean | If `true`, Ecwid will return the SEO-friendly clean URL (without hash `'#'`) in the `url` field.
 If `false`, Ecwid will return URL in the old format (with hash `'#'`).
 We recommend using `true` value if merchant's website supports clean [SEO-friendly URL feature](#seo-friendly-urls)

 <aside class="notice">
-If no filters are set in the URL, API will return all products
+If no filters are set in the URL, API will return the first 100 products found in a store.
 </aside>

 <aside class="notice">